-Being the mother of the bride has many challenges when it comes to her role, responsibilities and duties during the planning of her child’s wedding.
-Although, mum doesn’t have a crystal ball, she is your first and obvious choice for helping you.
+Being the formidable mother of the bride has many challenges when it comes to her role.
+And mum might be feeling rebuffed about the responsibilities and duties during the planning of her child’s wedding.
+But, is mum the first and obvious choice for helping you?

-So, here are some official and unofficial things she can help you with.
-It will reduce stress, save you time and she will not feel left out of the wedding planning.
-Use these creative think-ahead steps.
+Do you have a crystal ball and can you read mum’s mind?
+Well, here are some official and unofficial things you need to know.
+Mum is at hand to help you reduce your stress levels, save you time and energy.
+And this way she will not feel left out of the wedding planning.
+Use these creative think-ahead steps to avoid any misunderstandings.

-In addition, this handy guide helps you both prioritize things for the planning of your wedding.
+In addition, this handy guide helps you both prioritize things for the prepping of your wedding.
 Create, adapt, improve and edit to suit the memorable event.
-Print it out, put it on yours and your mums’ fridge and tick off as you both complete and go along.
+Print it out, put it on yours and your mum’s fridge and tick off as you both complete and go along.
 Here we go….

 Mother of the Bride Duties